 Standards for admission to a doctoral program are generally higher than those for admission to a certificate or an MS program.
 Applicants must also document, where necessary, successful completion of undergraduate prerequisites for graduate study in the chosen field.

 Applicants must meet the minimum requirements set by the Graduate School and must meet departmental and/or program-specific requirements which may exceed the minimum.

 The Graduate School relies on recommendations from admissions committees/representatives of the degree-granting programs to determine the admissibility of applicants.

 The completed application form must be signed (hand signature or electronic certification) by the candidate for admission to receive consideration.
-A completed application file includes the application form for admission, the required, nonrefundable application fee, and all accompanying documents required for the given degree program or status.
+A completed application file includes the application form for admission, the required, nonrefundable $75.00 USD application fee*, and all accompanying documents required for the given degree program or status.

 Failure to comply with all Graduate School and departmental or program requirements for admission, or failure to provide a completed application file by the published application deadline date, may result in the application being denied or not being considered.
 It is the applicant’s responsibility to ensure that the Graduate School receives all required application materials.

 Transcripts – Applicants must submit transcripts from each college/university attended, including work in progress at time of application.
 Unofficial copies may be provided for the application review process.

 Admitted students must provide official transcripts from each college/university from which a degree was earned no later than the first day of the first term of enrollment at UMB.
 Transcripts must be provided to the Graduate School directly from the prior, degree-granting institution in a sealed envelope in order for that document to be considered official.
 Alternatively, it may be provided to the Graduate School electronically by way of a secure, encrypted platform.